Back to Main

 Problem-Solving and Proactivity: You should demonstrate strong problem-solving skills and a proactive approach.
 This includes anticipating potential challenges in your designs and suggesting improvements.
 You need to be adept at identifying and addressing bottlenecks, optimizing performance, and ensuring system reliability.

 The Bar for Top K: For this question, a Senior candidate should be able to come up with an end-to-end solution that is near optimal.
 They'll identify most bottlenecks and proactively work to resolve them.
-They'll be familiar with relevant technologies and might even weigh the pros and cons of each.
+They'll be familiar with relevant technologies and might even weigh the pros and cons of each, especially where they can lean on their own experience.

 Staff+